seabaylea/FoodTrackerBackend-Workshop/README.md

 1. Run the iOS app in XCode and add or remove a Meal entry
 2. Visit the web application at to see the saved image:
 `http://localhost:8080/jpeg.html`

+## Next Steps
+If you have sufficient time, you can optionally try [Step 2: Deploying to IBM Cloud](2-CloudDeploy.md)